-Table 3: Showing the Annual Corals Planted Vs the Annual Target as a % of the Annual cumulative achieved for every month.
+Table 3: Annual Corals Planted on tables????
+Vs the Annual Target as a % of the Annual cumulative

+Insert major grid lines

-Figure 2: Showing Annual target Vs cumulative achievement of Corals planted against every month.
+Figure 2: Annual target Vs cumulative achievement of Corals planted on tables against every month.

 As shown in Table 3 and figure 3 above initially upto mid-year, the annual cumulative achievement is higher than cumulative target of corals planted due to; Availability of marine glue.
+Above says glue caused delays..contradicts

 As from mid-year upto end of the year, the annual cumulative achievement was lower than annual target due to; Decision change by management in finding other areas within the coral farm for planting corals delayed the team’s main schedule in attaining their target.
+Who made decision and how affects planting on tables